-Background.
-General Municipal Law Section 109-b authorizes political subdivisions to enter into installment purchase contracts to finance certain capital equipment and to cause or permit certificates of participation to be issued in connection therewith.
+General Municipal Law Section 109-b.
+General Municipal Law Section 109-b authorizes political subdivisions including Fire Districts to enter into installment purchase contracts (also known as lease purchase agreements) to finance certain capital equipment and to cause or permit certificates of participation to be issued in connection therewith.
+Bond counsel participation in these transactions is customary to ensure validity and the tax-exempt status.

-An "installment purchase contract" means any lease purchase agreement, installment sales agreement or other similar agreement providing for periodic payments between a corporation, person or other entity and a political subdivision which has as its purpose the financing of equipment, machinery or apparatus under General Municipal Law Section 109-b, which governs County participation in such instruments.
+An "installment purchase contract" means any lease purchase agreement, installment sales agreement or other similar agreement providing for periodic payments between a corporation, person or other entity and a political subdivision which has as its purpose the financing of equipment, machinery or apparatus (only) under General Municipal Law Section 109-b which governs Fire District participation in such instruments.
+A Fire District cannot enter into an installment purchase contract to finance construction of a firehouse.
+Opin No. 97-10, Office of the State Comptroller.